allegro/blog/_posts/2024-07-01-selenium-playwright-migration.md

 ## Advantages of Playwright over Selenium for which we chose it

-* Playwright natively supports modern web features such as Single Page Applications (SPAs), Shadow DOM, and Web Components.
+* Playwright natively supports modern web features such as Single Page Applications (SPAs), Shadow DOM and Web Components.
 It seamlessly handles these technologies, unlike Selenium, which often requires additional configurations and workarounds.
 * Playwright provides native support for Chromium, Firefox, and WebKit from the outset.
 Selenium, in contrast, requires separate drivers for each browser.
 * Playwright offers built-in support for asynchronous operations and events, crucial for JavaScript-heavy websites where elements load asynchronously.